spectrocloud/librarium/docs/docs-content/getting-started/aws/scale-secure-cluster.md

 This cluster profile deploys the [Hello Universe](https://github.com/spectrocloud/hello-universe) application using a pack.
 Click on the **hellouniverse 1.1.3** layer.
 The pack manifest editor appears.

 Click on **Presets** on the right-hand side.
-This pack has two configured presets:
+This pack has the following two configured presets.

 1. **Disable Hello Universe API** configures the [_hello-universe_](https://github.com/spectrocloud/hello-universe) application as a standalone frontend application.
 This is the default preset selection.